A Cannabis Tour: Healing Body, Mind & Spirit

 A Shopping Extravaganza in Northumberland County

 Northumberland County has a large variety of stores where one can purchase gifts ranging from food to sculptures to lavender products.
 You can try free samples of delicious, award-winning shortbread at the Sprucewood Cookie Factory in Cobourg where sweet, savoury and liqueur-flavoured shortbread cookies can be purchased.
 Nearby is Glover's Family Market where you can buy jams, honey, maple syrup, crafts, pies, bread and bison meat.
 In Campbellford, we will visit the World’s Finest Chocolate Retail Store where there is always a special deal on chocolates.
 In nearby Hoard's Station, you can sample cheeses from the Empire Cheese Factory and purchase some of their award-winning cheese.
 Next, swing north to Petherick's Corners where you can see beer being made at the Church Key Brewery.
 Their store sells five different types of beer, some seasonally.
-If you want a unique gift, purchase an aluminium sculpture from Hoselton Studios near Colborne.
 More gifts are found at the Big Apple on Hyw 401, a good place to stop for lunch and treats, too.
 Nearby, on Vernonville Rd, one finds the Cuttle Cottage Lavender Farm where lavender products can be purchased.
 Another even larger lavender farm is the Laveanne Lavender Farm on Gilmor Rd. north of Port Hope where over 40 varieties of English & French lavender can be viewed.
 Many lavender products are on sale here as well.
 Our last stop for unique gifts for the kitchen is found at Herma’s Fine Foods and Gift Emporium, just north of Port Hope on Hwy 28.
 Best time for lavender in bloom: late June, July and into early August.

 Shopping and More in Prince Edward County